adityaSrivastava29/adityasrivastava29.github.io/README.md

 ## Deployment

-This portfolio is automatically deployed to GitHub Pages using GitHub Actions whenever changes are pushed to the main branch.
+This portfolio is automatically deployed to GitHub Pages using GitHub Actions whenever changes are pushed to the master branch.

 ## License

 MIT

+## Support
+If you like this portfolio website, please consider giving it a ⭐ on GitHub!
+Your support is greatly appreciated.